Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-27-implementing-zero-trust-with-microsoft.md

 There are already many excellent study resources that I like to share with you.
 In this blog post you’ll find few links to white papers, documentations and session recordings to learn more about “Zero Trust”.

-# Overview of Zero Trust approach
+# Overview of "Zero Trust" approach
 [“A new era of security”](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3YnRL)
 High-level overview of Microsoft's view on “Zero Trust” security model, dual perimeter strategy and the three pillars to achieve the goal: Signal, Decision and Enforcement.